 India

-The animals captured in these photos were as follows: Asiatic lions, leopards, northern plain gray langurs and snow leopards.
+The animals captured in these photos were as follows: Asiatic lions, leopards, and northern plain gray langurs.
 The Asiatic lions photographed here, live in Sasan Gir National Park.
 Asiatic lions once roamed as far west as northern Greece and as far east as present-day Bangladesh.
 This 545 square mile (1410 square kilometer) national park is home to the remaining approximately 700 free ranging Asiatic lions.
 These large cats live in close proximity to the Maldhari herding tribe as well as the Siddi minority, an ethnic group of African origin living in this region of India since the seventh century.
 The leopards of Bera that appear on this website, live outside any traditionally defined reserve or national park.
 They live in the Aravalli Hills shoulder to shoulder with the Rabari tribesmen and tribeswomen.
 Members of this tribal group worship the leopards as their own personal guardian angels and view leopard attacks on their livestock as religious sacrifices.
 There is no record of a leopard attack against the Rabari’s in over a century.
 The cats can even be seen wandering into Rabari homes and places of worship.
-As of 2024, a population survey of snow leopards reported a total of 718 cats scattered about in an area the size of Switzerland.
-The critically endangered snow leopards proved to be one of the most elusive animals captured on this website.
-The enigmatic cats live in the region known as Ladakh in altitudes ranging from 9,800 to 17,000 feet (3,000 to 5,200 meters).
-Snow leopards share harsh landscape marked by towering peaks, barren plateaus and deep gorges with the Ladakhi people.

-The indigenous groups living with many of the animals shown here are the: Maldhari’s, Siddi’s, Ladakhis and Rabari’s.
+The indigenous groups living with many of the animals shown here are the: Maldhari’s, Siddi’s and Rabari’s.

 Next